Subterfuge-Revived/Remake-Core/Server/README.md

 ## Server Deployment

-To deploy the server ensure you are in the server directory (if you are reading this you are in the server directory):
+To deploy the server ensure you are in the `/Server` directory (This file is in the server directory):

 `cd Server`